 Vargaftig

 Aaron Prevots, Bernard Vargaftig: Gestures toward the Sacred, Oxford, Lang, viii + 136 pp., examines Vargaftig’s explorations of self and other, and the importance, role, and meaning of the sacred in his work.
 As Prevots shows, the sacred for Vargaftig has less to do with a particular doctrine or code of principles than with ‘a ritualized devotions to beings and things’ (3).
 The introduction provides a brief, helpful introduction to Vargaftig’s life and work; though the book explores works written throughout Vargaftig’s life, his later writings (most relevant to this section) are amply represented, and Prevots also offers a number of interesting comparisons with other poets of the period.
 Chapters discussing these later works include chapter 2, on Distance nue (1994), which Prevots reads in the light of Pierre Jean Jouve’s vision of writing as a space of continuous self-discovery.
 Chapter 3 discusses the evolving presence of the feminine in Vargaftig’s work, and notions of avowal, frailty, love, Eros, spiritual longing, and nudity.
-Chapter 4 Comme respirer (2003) and suggests attending to Talmudic traditions offers insights into Vargaftig’s poetic aims and methods.
+Chapter 4 focuses on Comme respirer (2003) and suggests attending to Talmudic traditions can offer insights into Vargaftig’s poetic aims and methods.
 Chapter 5 compares and contrasts Un récit (1991) with Eugène Guillevic’s Le Chant (1990), with a focus on what Prevots calls their ‘prayer-like urge towards wholeness’ (69).
 The final chapter turns to Vargaftig’s prose works, Un même silence (2000) and Aucun signe particulier (2007), to consider their depiction of childhood and matters of autobiographical memory, trauma, and recovery.

 Villet